Pricing Blog Compare Glossary

 An email blacklist (RBL/DNSBL) is a database of IP addresses and domains known for sending spam or malicious content.
 Email servers query these lists to filter incoming mail and protect users from unwanted messages.

 Use this tool to check your IP address or domain against 70+ major blacklists.
-If you're listed, the results will show which blacklists have flagged you and may provide reasons for the listing.
+If you are listed, the results will show which blacklists have flagged you and may provide reasons for the listing.

 Common reasons include: sending spam or bulk unsolicited emails, having a compromised server or account, missing or incorrect SPF/DKIM/DMARC records, high bounce rates, spam trap hits, or sharing an IP with spammers.